Going to a small claims hearing

 You might not have very long to present your evidence so make sure that you set out your case as clearly as you can.

 You can take a friend or relative with you for support.
-They’ll sit with you and can take notes if you think that would help.
+They’re allowed to sit with you and can take notes if you think that would help.
+They'll only be allowed to speak on your behalf if they’re with you in court and the judge has said they can.

 Getting the court’s decision